- Hem

 For the men who took their helicopters out into the unending rain it really made little difference.
 Perhaps no one would shoot at them for a while, but the everyday dangers they faced remained, magnified by the low clouds and poor visibility.
 The crews got just as tired, maybe more so, than on normal missions.

 None of that really mattered.
 The aircrews of the 101st Airborne went out to help anyway, because rescuing people was now their mission.
 In this book we see how for a brief period during an otherwise vicious war, saving life took precedence over bloody conflict.
-AUTHOR: Robert Francis Curtis was born in Middletown, Ohio, in 1949, making him exactly the right age to be drafted for the Vietnam War.

 Format | Häftad |